Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

 In GNAT, we decide that if an explicit Convention is applied to an object or component, and its type is such an anonymous type, then the convention will apply to this anonymous type as well.
-This seems to make sense since it is anomolous in any case to have a different convention for an object and its type, and there is clearly no way to explicitly specify a convention for an anonymous type, since it doesn't have a name to specify!
+This seems to make sense since it is anomalous in any case to have a different convention for an object and its type, and there is clearly no way to explicitly specify a convention for an anonymous type, since it doesn't have a name to specify!